UNH prof accused of posing as immigrant woman on Twitter

 “It just wanted to silent dissent,” said Santamaria, recalling how the user would often suggest trans people didn’t exist and that sexism and racism in STEM was not an issue.

-“Every time people would criticize the account and say that we do know racism exist in STEM and we do know sexism is a problem, it would say I am a woman of color so there, it’s not an issue.”
+“Every time people would criticize the account and say that we do know racism exists in STEM and we do know sexism is a problem, it would say I am a woman of color so there, it’s not an issue.”

 Susanna Harris, who runs a company that supports graduate students and clashed with the person behind the account, agreed the goal of posting as a person of color was to discredit diversity efforts.